 Karen Beaulah, Project Editor, Cambridge Publishing Management

-I am an Advanced Professional Member of the Society for Editors and Proofreaders (SfEP), which means that I have proven experience, formal training and CPD, and clients that keep coming back.
-I adhere to the Society’s Code of Practice.
+I am an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP), which means that I have proven experience, formal training and CPD, and clients that keep coming back.
+I adhere to the Institute’s Code of Practice.